The Complete Structure For Jira Guide: How to Structure Your Issues Like a Pro

 By using generators in different combinations you can deliver powerful results.
 They enable you to quickly assemble and present the information that matters most.

-What’s more, generators keep your structures updated in real time.
+What’s more, generators keep your Structures updated in real-time.
 This means you can be certain that you’re getting a real-time view of your Jira instance.

 2. Columns